 If you come across a fraudulent charge on your credit card.
 While you can do these things even on your debit card, the money would’ve left your bank account by then.

 In the case of a credit card, the money would still remain in your bank account until you write a check.
 Psychologically, the fight to keep money in your pocket is easier to win than the fight to retrieve it from somebody else’s.

 People hold on to another myth that there is a difference between good debt and bad debt.
 Good debt is considered as taking out a loan to buy a home or get an education while taking personal or credit card debt is viewed as bad debt.

-Don’t spend too much in a house than you can’t afford just because it’s good debt.
+Don’t spend too much in a house that you can’t afford just because it’s good debt.
 Don’t go to the most expensive school you find because student loans are available.

 Compounding happens when you earn interest or dividends on your investments, and if reinvested, the value of your investments grows.
-Capital appreciation over time increases your value of investments.
+Capital appreciation over time increases the value of investments.

 If you aren’t able to start saving early in your career, you may have to keep a lot later to make up for the value of lost time.
 So start as soon as now.